oxy86/cf-react/README.md

  `http://127.0.0.1:8787/`

 From then on, you can start developing your React app.
-I.e. edit src/App.js and save to reload.
+I.e. edit src/App.js etc...

 # Getting Started with Create React App